 Getting Mortgages from non-bank lenders

 If for any reason the main banks are not going to be able to say ‘yes’ to your finance, you may need a non-bank lender.
 Working with an experienced mortgage broker will ensure you have someone on your team who understands all non-bank lenders and can find you finance that has the lowest rates available to you and makes the process easy.
 Many non-bank lenders, sometimes called second-tier lenders, do not work with the public directly.
 You need a mortgage adviser to help.
 These loans do sometimes carry slightly higher rates and application fees, but they’re the only way to get some property deals done.
-Especially useful for investors wanting to purchase with an 80% LVR.
+Especially useful for investors wanting to purchase with an 80% LVR (or even higher).

 Mortgages for new-builds

 With the more flexible LVR rules for New Builds (especially for investors) the options for financing need to be navigated carefully.
-Approvals can last up to 12 months but you might want to double check the builder is going to be approved by the lender of choice and that the contract meets the lawyer’s and bank’s high standards.
+Approvals can last up to 12 months but you might want to double check the builder is going to be approved by the lender of choice and that the contract meets the legal and financial standards.
 If you are buying a new build as an investment, you might want to consider splitting the securities and for your first home, just make sure you understand income requirements and do not change jobs or income situation before settling the property.
 Progress payments might be required and having someone to chase bankers, lawyers, valuers and make sure the road to settlement is smooth will help you sleep better at night.
 Because the loans are going to be construction loans, you will want to make sure you lock in the lowest possible rates during the build.
 We can help.